-Hi, I'm , nice to meet you.
-If it's okay with you, I'd like to ask you a few questions that will help me give you better medical care.
+\, nice to meet you.
+If it's okay

+with you, I'd like to ask you a few questions that will help me give you better medical care.
 The questions relate to your experience with alcohol, cigarettes, and other drugs.
 Some of the substances we'll talk about are prescribed by a doctor (like pain medications).
-But am interested in those only if you have taken them for reasons or in doses other than prescribed.
+But I will only record those if you have taken them for reasons or in doses other than prescribed.
 I'll also ask you about illicit or illegal drug use-but only to better diagnose and treat you.